Rule 5 - GPF Nomination

 Key Points

-- •If the subscriber has a family, the secondary nominee(s) must be family members.
+- 2If a subscriber has a family, nominations must exclusively be made in favor of family members.

 Practical Example